 If you prefer to use makeup remover wipes, reach for ones that are free of alcohol, sodium lauryl sulfate (SLS), as well as all the ingredients listed above.
 These ingredients are harmful for your skin and accelerate aging.
 Natracare’s organic makeup remover wipes utilize essential oils and 100% organic cotton cloth for a gentle yet effective removal of makeup.
 Yep, that includes waterproof mascara!

 Menstrual products, such as tampons, pads, and panty liners may also be hiding harmful ingredients.
-The key is to switch to 100% organic tampons and organic pads and panty liners – such as Natracare’s.
+The key is to switch to 100% organic cotton tampons and natural pads and panty liners – such as Natracare’s.
 Many conventional brands have been found to contain numerous toxins, including dioxins, synthetic fibers like rayon and polyester, odor neutralizers, and petroleum based chemical additives like BPA and BPS.

 Cosmetics and personal care products expire as bacteria can build up over time.
 If you’re still storing items you’ve opened many moons ago, but never use now, it’s time to toss them in the trash.